-Lumbar spine arthritis is also known as spinal arthritis.
-It isn’t a condition, but rather a symptom of several forms of arthritis that affect the spine.
+Lumbar arthritis is also known as spinal arthritis.
+It isn’t a condition but rather a symptom of several forms of arthritis that affect the spine.
 Osteoarthritis is the most common cause of lumbar arthritis pain.

 Lumbar arthritis causes you to feel chronic pain or lingering soreness in the bones of the lower spine.
 This area contains either five or six vertebrae.